Otmas/policies/reporting_guidelines.md

 * A private reprimand from the working group to the individual(s) involved.
 * A public reprimand.
 * An imposed vacation (i.e. asking someone to "take a week off" from a mailing list or IRC).
-* A permanent or temporary ban from some or all Stumptown Syndicate spaces (events, meetings, mailing lists, IRC, etc.)
+* A permanent or temporary ban from some or all Otmas Softworks spaces (events, meetings, mailing lists, IRC, etc.)
 * A request for a public or private apology.
 * A request to engage in mediation and/or an accountability plan.